Forget King Coal. Solar Is ‘New King’ of Global Power Markets, Says IEA

-Solar power is the ‘New King’ of global electricity markets, with the International Energy Agency calling it the cheapest form of electricity in history in its annual centerpiece World Energy Outlook report.
+Solar power is the "new king" of global electricity markets, with the International Energy Agency calling it the cheapest form of electricity in history in its annual centerpiece World Energy Outlook report.

 Solar's ascent and coal's decline have been rapid by the standards of the electricity industry.
 Just a decade ago, in its 2010 Outlook, the IEA called coal “the backbone of the global electricity system.”

-While much of the IEA's emissions reduction modeling makes for grim reading, executive director Fatih Birol said solar's potential is cause for some climate optimism.
+While much of the IEA's emissions-reduction modeling makes for grim reading, Executive Director Fatih Birol said solar's potential is cause for some climate optimism.

 “Solar enjoys the support of 130 governments,” said Birol at the launch of the report on Tuesday.
-Solar's new status as 'king' of power markets is not being driven by a handful of markets, but is a global phenomenon on multiple continents that Birol calls “extremely impressive.”
+Solar's new status as the dominant leader of the power markets is not being driven by only a handful of markets, but rather is a global phenomenon on multiple continents, a development Birol calls “extremely impressive.”

 Hydropower will continue as the largest source of renewable power, according to the IEA.
-There is currently twice as much installed hydro as there is solar but PV could grow three times faster from now till 2040.
-But solar will set a succession of annual deployment records from 2023 onwards.
-Cheap finance and maturing technology mean solar will be cheaper than both new coal or gas power plants from now onwards.
+There is currently twice as much installed hydro as there is solar, but PV could grow three times faster from now till 2040.
+But solar will set a succession of annual deployment records from 2023.
+Cheap finance and maturing technology mean solar will be cheaper than both new coal or gas power plants from now onward.

 Power grids remain the weak link

 Long known for its conservative view on renewables, the IEA is now more aligned with other global forecasts.
 Still, it warns that the industry's growth could be undermined by grid investment, which it calls “the weak link” in the transformation of the power market.
-Even the IEA’s middle-road "Stated Policies" scenario would require an 80 percent increase in grid investments over the next decade, compared to the previous 10 years.
+Even the IEA’s middle-road "Stated Policies" scenario would require an 80 percent increase in grid investments over the next decade compared to the previous 10 years.

 Grid operators in China, the U.S. and Germany all saw revenue fall in the first half of 2020 courtesy of the impacts of the COVID-19 pandemic, the IEA says, right at the time when investment needs to climb.